To see beyond the us and them is how multiculturalism works.

 Thank you for your amazing speech at the Gala Dinner.
 It was so good of you to share some of your story with our alumni community and to encourage them to support scholarships to enable more amazing people like you to obtain a degree from Melbourne Law School.
 You spoke beautifully and with great sincerity and dignity (and some nice humour!).
 So many people told me afterwards what a great impression your words made and how much they admired you and what you have achieved.

-You really are brilliant at what you do - not in an “everybody look at me” kind of way, but in a sincere, educated, raw, lived experience way.
-You are incredibly charismatic and I can tell you that so many people have commented on your speech at our event.
-They all speak of how genuine, provoking and impactful your perspective and words are.
+Nyadol really is brilliant at what she does, not in an 'everybody look at me kind of way', but in a sincere, educated, raw, lived experience way.
+Nyadol is incredibly charismatic and so many people have commented on her presentation at our event.
+The overwhelming feedback was that her perspective was genuine, provoking and impactful.